NVIDIA/deepops/README.md

 > NOTE: we recommend using the most recent release branch for stable code.
 > The `master` branch is used for development and as such may be unstable or even broken at any point in time.

+## Getting Started

+Pick one of the deployment options below if you know what kind of cluster you want.
+If you feel lost, read through our [Getting Started Guide](docs/getting-started.md).

 ## Deployment Options

 ### Kubernetes